BrightEdge Review 2026: Pricing, Data Cube Explained & Honest Verdict

 Is BrightEdge worth it?

-BrightEdge is worth it for Fortune 500 companies with dedicated SEO teams and $5,000+/month budgets.
+BrightEdge is worth it for Fortune 500 companies with dedicated SEO teams and $50,000+/year tool budgets.
 The Data Cube technology and ContentIQ auditing provide unmatched enterprise intelligence.
 It is not worth it for SMBs, agencies, or teams without certified specialists.

 What are the best BrightEdge alternatives?